neteleven/sap-cx-amplience/docs/hybris/install.md

 	```
 - run an "Update Running System"

-Keep in mind, that you have to use the taglib in your templates.
+Keep in mind, that you have to use the taglib in your templates to show Amplience managed content.
 We do not modify any templates!